AdrianL3/cse15l-lab-reports/Blog_Post1.md

 ## `cd` with path to directory
 ![Image](cd_directory.png)

 When providing a directory, it changes the working directory to the specified argument provided.
-In the example, the `pwd` was the root folder, and the child directory that was being `cd` to was "Coding".
+In the example, the `pwd` was the root folder, and the child directory that was being `cd` to was `Coding`.
 This output is not an error.
 However, this command only works if the argument is a child directory to the current working directory.
 If the current working directory is a child directory and the argument is a parent directory, it outputs an error.

 ## `cd` with path to file
 ![Image](cd_to_file.png)